OpenSourceEconomics/respy/doc/source/software_engineering.rst

 * **reliability testing**

-    We conduct several Monte Carlo exercises to ensure that we can recover the true underlying parameterization.
-This also allows us to get a feeling for the what parameters are easily recovered and which are not.
-We document one of these Monte Carlo exercises in the earlier section.
+    We conduct numerous Monte Carlo exercises to ensure that we can recover the true underlying parameterization with an estimation.
+This allows to develop a better understanding for what parameters are easily recovered and which are not.
+Also by varying the tuning parameters of the estimation (e.g. smoothing parameters) and the optimizers we learn about their effect on estimation performance.

 * **release testing**

-    Often new releases only consist of refactoring or cleanup of the code base.
-So, the results should actually be unaffected by the changes.
-So, as part of finalizing a new release, we test the new release against the results from the new release for random requests.
-The same is true, if subset of user requests should be unaffected by the changes.
+    New release candidates are thoroughly tested against the previous release.
+In most cases, the results for at least as subset of model specifications should be identical.

+Our `tests <https://github.com/restudToolbox/package/tree/master/respy/tests>`_ and the `testing infrastructure <https://github.com/restudToolbox/package/tree/master/development/testing>`_ are available online.

 Documentation
 -------------